 This snack goes by many names, but palmier — French for palm tree — might be the most common.
 You might also know these as elephant ears, and maybe had a sweet version, coated in sugar and cinnamon, or made with fruit spread or honey.
 Both the sweet and savory versions are delicious and easy to make.

 I can’t wait to make a sweet version, but for now, I’m enjoying these Savory Olive and Goat Cheese Palmiers.
-They are spot on for any get together and are really easy to make.
-Does it get any better?
+They’re perfect to serve for movie marathons, binge-watching your favorite show, or watching your team’s Bowl game.

-Half the fun of parties and get togethers is munching on fabulous food.
-If you have a party coming up and need a handful of appetizers to serve, give my Rosemary Whipped Feta with Grilled Peaches and Honey a try, too.
+Half the fun of parties and get togethers (even the kind that are très subdued) is munching on fabulous food.
+If you have a special time coming up and need a handful of appetizers to serve, give my Rosemary Whipped Feta with Grilled Peaches and Honey a try, too.

 Your guests will also love Baked Sauerkraut Balls.
 They take a bit of time to make, but are a fun and flavorful appetizer.

 What party is complete without a cocktail?
 My Paloma Cocktails are made with tequila and lots of citrus flavors.
 They’re a favorite of mine!